near/core-contracts/staking-pool/README.md

 During the initialization the contract checks validity of the input and initializes the contract.
 The contract shouldn't have locked balance during the initialization.

+At the initialization the contract allocates one trillion yocto NEAR tokens towards "stake" share price guarantees.
+This fund is later used to adjust the the amount of staked and unstaked tokens due to rounding error.
+For each stake and unstake action, the contract may spend at most 1 yocto NEAR from this fund (implicitly).

-The current total balance is converted to shares and will be staked (after the next action).
+The current total balance (except for the "stake" share price guarantee amount) is converted to shares and will be staked (after the next action).
 This balance can never be unstaked or withdrawn from the contract.
 It's used to maintain the minimum number of shares, as well as help pay for the potentially growing contract storage.